 There are many ways to teach a minilesson effectively.
 Many people think inquiry minilessons are stickier than demonstrations since kids “discover” things on their own.
 As a result, learning stays with kids longer since they’ve come to the learning on their own.

 Earlier this month, I had the privilege of attending the TCRWP August Writing Institute.
-The week began with Lucy Calkins delivering an inspirational keynote, “Learning from the Hard Parts” inside the Nave at Riverside… Continue reading
+The week began with Lucy Calkins delivering an inspirational keynote, “Learning from the Hard Parts” inside the … Continue Reading The Hard Parts

 We learn when we experiment and take risks.
 The writer’s notebook could be a place worth considering as a place to do some risk-taking!